Master of Psychology (Clinical)

 Masters Degree (Coursework) (AQF Level 9)

-Completion of an AQF Level 8 Bachelor Honours Degree with Class 1 or 2A honours from a course accredited by the Australian Psychological Society or equivalent qualification from an overseas institution; or
+Completion of an AQF Level 8 Bachelor Honours Degree with first or second class honours from a course accredited by the Australian Psychological Society or equivalent qualification from an overseas institution; or

 Other qualifications or practical experience recognised by the Deputy Vice-Chancellor of the Division of Tropical Health and Medicine as equivalent to the above.